romanzipp/Laravel-Skeleton/README.md

 ### Table names

-Table names are stored in the `Support\Enums\TableName` enum prefixed by the used Domain.
+Table names are stored in the `Support\Enums\TableName` enum prefixed by the used Domain (example: `user-password_resets`, `user-users`).
 These enums are used across all Models and Migrations.

 ### Styles

 All styles are contained in [Tailwind Plugins](https://tailwindcss.com/docs/plugins) to easily adapt on core style changes.
-Look at the [`button`](https://github.com/romanzipp/Laravel-Skeleton/blob/master/resources/js/tailwind/button.js) plugin for an easy example.
+Take a look at the [`button`](https://github.com/romanzipp/Laravel-Skeleton/blob/master/resources/js/tailwind/button.js) plugin for an easy example.

 ### Blade Components